prashanth-volvocars/gitlab-docs/README.md

 Now, open your mobile's browser and type `http://192.168.0.105:3000`, and you should be able to navigate through the docs site.
 This process applies to previewing the docs site on every device connected to your network.

+### Preview on the GitLab Development Kit

+Alternatively, you can preview changes using the GitLab Development Kit (GDK).
+For more information, see [Setting up GitLab Docs](https://gitlab.com/gitlab-org/gitlab-development-kit/blob/master/doc/howto/gitlab_docs.md) in the GDK repository.

 ## Contributing to the docs website itself